stouffer/EvoGeoModules/manuscript/manuscript.md

 !{consistency}

-{==@tp Add more references on int. variab.==}
+Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit15; @cars14;

-Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur [@olit14].
-Once more, the literature on host-parasite interactions usually assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@mora10]; the ecological constraints emerge from the evolutionary conservatism.
+@troj15].
+Once more, the literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@mora10]; the ecological constraints emerge from the evolutionary conservatism.
 If this were true, we should observe a significant, positive correlation between the probability of observing an